hipparcos/fractal/README.md

 # fractal

-A simple fractal drawer using SDL.
+A simple fractal drawer written in C (C11 revision) using SDL2.

 ## Getting started